 Where does the name Ambleside come from?
-Ambleside was the town where Mason started a training school for governesses and young children with the aim of giving a great education to all people, whether rich or poor – this was in a day when many poor people couldn’t get an education due to the high cost of living.
+Ambleside was the town where Mason started a training school for governesses and young children intending to give a great education to all people, whether rich or poor – this was when many poor people couldn’t get an education due to the high cost of living.

 One of the visions Charlotte Mason had for her protegees was a ‘liberal education for all’.
 By a liberal education, Mason meant ‘a generous and broad curriculum for all children, regardless of social class.’
 As such, Mason was a Christian who saw the wonderful world that God has given us and wanted to share the joys of learning about it with all people.